-The National Weather Service Accidentally Sent a Tsunami Warning to Phones Across the Country
+A Tsunami Warning Blared on Phones Across the Country This Morning.
+It Was a Mistake

-Residents on the East Coast, Gulf of Mexico and the Caribbean had a startling start to their Tuesday morning after the National Weather Service accidentally sent out a tsunami warning push notification to mobile phones.
+Residents on the East Coast, Gulf of Mexico and the Caribbean had a startling start to their Tuesday morning after they received push notifications alerting them of a tsunami warning.

 The foreboding message was a mistake during a regularly scheduled test from the National Tsunami Center, the National Weather Service said in a statement to TIME.

-Note: Correction: The original version of this story misstated how the mistaken tsunami alerts were sent to phones.
-The alerts were sent by third-party weather apps, not by the National Weather Service.